alex-courtis/way-displays/README.md

 A wlroots based compositor that supports the WLR Output Management protocol.

-way-displays is blessed for the [sway](https://swaywm.org/) and [river](https://github.com/riverwm/river).
+way-displays is blessed for the [sway](https://swaywm.org/), [river](https://codeberg.org/river/river) and [river-classic](https://codeberg.org/river/river-classic) compositors.
 It may work on others; please tell me of your experiences!

 [Hpyrland](https://hyprland.org/) already provides all the features of `way-displays`.
 It may function, however it is explicitly not supported and you will likely experience problems.
 Please do not raise issues.